slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Append_concatenate_extract_grep_Linux_log.md

 In summary, the command searches for lines in the specified file that contain the ">" character (typically used as a header indicator) and returns the count of such lines.
 It provides a quick way to determine the number of headers or specific occurrences of the ">" character in a file.

-2. Taking one list and subtracting it from another:
+**.
+Taking one list and subtracting it from another
 ```
 grep -Fvw -f HEADERFILE.txt full_list.txt